-Receive representations from members of the public.
+Receive any questions or representations, which have been received from members of the public.
 There is a period of up to 15 minutes in total for members of the public to ask questions or submit comments.

 ADVICE NOTE:

 Members of the public may make representations, answer questions, and give evidence at a meeting, which they are entitled to attend in respect of the business on the agenda.
 The public must make a request in writing to the Town Clerk PRIOR to the meeting, when possible.
 A member of the public can speak for up to three minutes.
 A question shall not require a response at the meeting nor start a debate on the question.
 The chair of the meeting may direct that a written or oral response be given.